309TH AEROSPACE MAINTENANCE AND REGENERATION GROUP (309 AMARG)|

-The chief reasons for selecting Davis-Monthan as the site for this storage center were Tucson's meager rainfall, low humidity, and alkaline soil.
+The primary reasons for selecting Davis-Monthan as the site for aircraft storage were Tucson's meager rainfall, low humidity, and alkaline soil.
 These conditions make it possible to store aircraft indefinitely with a minimum of deterioration and corrosion.
 In addition, the soil (called caliche) is hard, making it possible to park aircraft in the desert without constructing concrete or steel parking ramps.

 Although the specifics change from year to year, and decade to decade, the following provides a more in-depth review of those activities that constitute AMARG's five mission areas.

 In the aircraft regeneration arena, AMARG is currently reactivating F-16 Fighting Falcons for the Air Force's (Air Combat Command) and Navy's full-scale aerial target or drone program; C-27s for the U.S. Coast Guard; and, various other aircraft for both the U.S. military and our foreign allies.

 In terms of limited depot-level maintenance, AMARG is a geographically desirable location for quick-paced aircraft modification, repair and inspection referred to as the Desert Speed Line or DSL.